 Schedule a Consultation with an Experienced Divorce Attorneys Today!

 If you are getting a divorce, you should consider informing your boss without diving into the personal details.
-At The King Law Firm, our family law team has the experience and knowledge to guide you through the process of your divorce to help lighten your load during this difficult time.
+At Family First Legal Group, our family law team has the experience and knowledge to guide you through the process of your divorce to help lighten your load during this difficult time.
 You can rely on us to help you achieve the best possible results, so you can embark on a brighter, happier future.

 Call our law office today at (347) 343-5467 to set up a free initial case evaluation with a member of our team.